isomerpages/mse-zerowaste/_zero-waste/2_lifestyle.md

 Living a zero waste lifestyle is not just about limiting yourself to a mason jar of trash in a year.
 It's about being mindful about what you consume, taking steps to avoid unnecessary waste and reducing the amount of trash you produce.

-Ultimately, zero waste is a goal that we strive for.
-It is not a destination, but a journey.
+Ultimately, zero waste is a goal that we work towards.
+It is not a destination, but a journey towards waste minimisation.

-While the government and businesses can only do so much, we hope that more individuals will become personally committed to living a “zero waste 3R lifestyle" and learn to love and to take care of our environment.

 ![zero waste lifestyle](/images/lifestyle.jpg)